subinps/MusicPlayer/README.md

 7. `ADMINS` : ID of users who can use admin commands.
 8. `ARQ_API` : Get it for free from [@ARQRobot](https://telegram.dog/ARQRobot), This is required for /dplay to work.
 9. `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /radio command.
-10. `DUR` : Maximum duration of song to play.(Optional)
+10. `MAXIMUM_DURATION` : Maximum duration of song to play.(Optional)
+11. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
+Leave it blank if you do not need this feature.
-11. `ADMIN_ONLY` : Pass `Y` If you want to make /play and /dplay commands only for admins of `CHAT`.
+12. `ADMIN_ONLY` : Pass `Y` If you want to make /play and /dplay commands only for admins of `CHAT`.
 By default /play and /dplay is available for all.

 - Enable the worker after deploy the project to Heroku
 - Bot will starts radio automatically in given `CHAT` with given `STREAM_URL` after deploy.(24*7 Music even if heroku restarts, radio stream restarts automatically.)